Michaelangel007/nanofont3x4/README.md

 Why even attempt to do the "impossible" of creating the worlds smallest readable lowercase font, of which some glyphs even fit in a 2x2 cell ?

 Partially for the challenge, but mostly because only by pushing a craft to its maximum limits does it really force oneself to take a step back and _really_ analyze what the goal is.
 What is the _"essence"_ of a glyph?
-What makes a readable glyph?
+What makes a readable glyph anywhere?
+What is the "essence" of 'e', or 's' ?
 Since there are no "extraneous" pixels to "fallback" onto **every** pixel becomes that much more important.
 Even a 1 pixel mistakes really stands out.

 Starting with a 3x3 uppercase font that implies that the lowercase glyph must be focused around a 2x2 cell.